 – Fresh ginger juice half teaspoon can be taken

 - Diarrhoea – Add a little ginger juice and a pinch of salt to pomegranate juice.
 This increases the digestive power and then the diarrhoea stops.

 - Indigestion – Two long peppers can be powdered and fried in ghee and this can be mixed in rice ganji with a pinch of salt.
 This is helpful in relieving indigestion and ache.

-Rainy season is the time when vata is vitiated and conditions like diarrhoea can happen easily.
-There are many light dishes that helps agni to work well and digest food properly.
+The rainy season is the time when Vata is vitiated and conditions like diarrhoea can happen easily.
+There are many light dishes that help agni to work well and digest food properly.
 Liquid gruels of rice with pepper and turmeric are very good.